mapbox/cpp/glossary.md

 ### Profiling

-Profiling is a way to analyze or measure the performance of a program, to give you a better idea of what your program is actually doing when you run a process.
+Profiling is a way to analyze or measure the [efficiency] of a program: the work it is doing when run.
 Profiling can help measure things like memory usage, how often a particular function is called within a process, or how many threads are running.
 It is especially useful for determining how to best optimize a program.

 Check out [this guide](https://github.com/springmeyer/profiling-guide) for more information on how to profile.